 The Mortuary Science Department also offers a Funeral Directing Certificate.
 This academic program is designed to meet specific state or professional needs.
 It is not accredited by the ABFSE owing to the fact that it does not include instruction in embalming, restorative art, microbiology, pathology, chemistry, and anatomy.
 Students graduating from this program are not eligible to take the National Board Examination (NBE) or any state board examination for which graduation from an ABFSE-accredited program is required.
 However, the certificate is recognized by the TFSC.
-The commission will accept successful completion of the Texas State Board of Funeral Directing exam for registration as a provisional funeral director licensee.
+The Commission will accept successful completion of the Texas State Board of Funeral Directing exam for registration as a provisional funeral director licensee.

-Effective in Fall, 2010, a grade of C is established as the minimum grade in any course whose number and title are preceded by the letters MRTS.
-Any single examination score in any MRTS course lower than 75% is recorded as a zero.
+Effective Fall, 2010, a grade of C is established as the minimum grade in any course whose number and title are preceded by the letters MRTS.
+Any single examination score in any MRTS course lower than 78% is recorded as a zero.
 Additionally, a grade of C or higher is required for the following courses contained in the Associate in Applied Science in Mortuary Science degree:

 - MDCA 1302